Click Here for Our Recommended Antivirus for Your Device

 2. Hanukkah is celebrated on the 25th day of Kislev.
 Also, Passover is observed on the 15th day of Nisan.

-3. In Passover, hyssop was assigned to Mark the slaughtered sheep’s blood on the doors and boundaries.
-While Hanukkah is observed with a lightning candle.
+3. In Passover, hyssop was assigned to Mark, the slaughtered sheep’s blood on the doors and boundaries.
+In contrast, Hanukkah is observed with a lightning candle.

 4. Passover is observed with a seder, the Passover meal.
-While in Hanukkah, a candle is lighted beside shammash until all the eight candles are lighted.
+While in Hanukkah, a candle is lighted beside Shammash until all eight candles are lighted.

-5. One of the largely significant Passover rituals for Jewish is eliminating all chametz from their houses.
-Chametz is basically leavened food products.
+5. One of the Jewish’s largely significant Passover rituals is eliminating all chametz from their houses.
+Chametz is basically a leavened food product.

 Difference Between Hanukkah and Passover